braverock/coss/README.md

 This often ties into a larger effort of <span id="replicating">replicating published research</span>.

 Whether as part of replication or not, porting code can be am accessible way of contributing.
-You have a piece of code that can presdumably be <span id="testing">tested</span>, you want that code in another language.
+You have a piece of code that can presumably be <span id="testing">tested</span>, you want that code in another language.
 You assume that some other user of your target language may also want that code.

 When porting the code of others, you should always attribute *your* code as being derived from the original.
 This should include notes in the comments, in the documentation, and in any other references or bibliography that your work contains.
 You want to point people to the original source.
 You also want to make clear where you've chosen to deviate from the original source.
 Often porting code finds bugs in the original, but does not invalidate the original work.
 Reporting those bugs can help everyone.
 Often you will add features to better suit your use-case.
 This is part of the natural evolution of open source.